aspose-font/Aspose.Font-Documentation/net/getting-started/product-overview/_index.md

 weight: 10
 url: /net/product-overview/
 keywords: C# Font Management API, C# Font Manipulation API
-description: C# Font Manipulation and Management API supports font formats such as TTF, CFF, OpenType, WOFF and Type1 and has a rendering subsystem to render any desired glyph or text.
+description: C# .NET Font API supports font formats such as TTF, CFF, OpenType, WOFF and Type1 and has a rendering subsystem to render any desired glyph or text.
 ---

 {{% alert color="primary" %}}